 “She will need the time to find her own way.
 It takes about two years to unlearn your American ways, and once you’ve done that, you can learn how to be an American living in England."

 For Christina Adams, who lives in Orange County, California with her British husband Tony, one of the stereotypes certainly was true: He loves to make tea.
 And not just your average tea with a tea bag plonked in a chipped mug; we're talking, “very good tea, with a proper strainer and a china tea pot."

 She said her husband was also able to take a lot of discomfort without complaint, which he attributed to being reared with the “classic British stiff upper lip.”
 But generally, Christina felt being married to a Brit was a real bonus — and spoke approvingly of his love of cooking very traditional English food like scones, lemon curd, pies, and fruitcake.

-Her advice for Meghan was to be aware of a much more subtle form of communication among British people than Americans.
+When asked to name the biggest challenge of being married to a Brit, her advice for Meghan was to be aware of a much more subtle form of communication among British people than Americans.
 “Their jokes can be quite cutting and on-target.
 We might cringe at the painful truth, but they just laugh and smile in my husband’s family."

 Tara now lives in Dallas, but lived in the U.K. for five years at the start of her marriage.
 The biggest adjustment she had to make was at work.

 “I'm kind of blunt even by American standards, so it was difficult learning how to soften my language, and also how to interpret others' language," she said.
 "For example, ‘when you get a chance, would you mind...' actually means ‘you need to do this’ — especially when it is coming from your boss!”

 Tara’s suggestion to help Meghan enjoy her new life in the U.K. was to look beyond what would no doubt be her usual haunts and travel round the country.
 “Go to Blackpool!” she said.
 “You need to explore all parts of the U.K."